quii/learn-go-with-tests/pointers-and-errors.md

 ### Pointers

 * Go copies values when you pass them to functions/methods so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.
-* The fact that Go takes a copy of values is useful a lot of the time but sometimes you wont want your system to make a copy of something, in which case you need to pass a reference.
+* The fact that Go takes a copy of values is useful a lot of the time but sometimes you won't want your system to make a copy of something, in which case you need to pass a reference.
 Examples could be very large data or perhaps things you intend only to have one instance of \(like database connection pools\).

 ### nil

 * Pointers can be nil
-* When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception, the compiler wont help you here.
+* When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception, the compiler won't help you here.
 * Useful for when you want to describe a value that could be missing

 ### Errors